Florida State Road 55: Route description

 SR 55 begins at the eastern terminus of unsigned SR 684 in Bradenton, Florida, which heads west as US 41.
 The road is the hidden state road for US 41, heading north.
 SR 55 serves as the northern terminus for hidden State Road 683, but not its exposed route US 301.
 From this point, it is the hidden route for a concurrency of US 41 and 301.
 After the intersection with SR 64, US 41-301-SR 55 concludes its journey through Bradenton and crosses the Hernando Desoto Bridge over the Manatee River and enters Palmetto.
 The concurrency ends when US 301 makes a sharp right turn onto SR 43 at a diamond interchange, and SR 55 becomes a hidden route only of US 41 again.
-Right after an interchange with the northern terminus of US 41 BUS, SR 45 shares the hidden concurrency with US 41, but almost instantly, SR 55 meets another interchange with US 19 in Memphis and moves onto that road, only to join I-275(State Road 93) at Exit 5, where they both use the Sunshine Skyway Bridge.
+Right after an interchange with the northern terminus of US 41 BUS, SR 45 shares the hidden concurrency with US 41, but almost instantly, SR 55 meets another interchange with US 19 in Memphis and moves onto that road, only to join I-275 (State Road 93) at Exit 5, where they both use the Sunshine Skyway Bridge.
 At Exit 17, SR 55 leaves I-275 and resumes its role as the hidden route along US 19 once again, as it will do throughout most of the west coast of the state.

 In Pasco County, despite the fact that US 19 ALT terminates in Holiday, its hidden route State Road 595 secretly joins US 19-SR 55 only to branch off a few blocks later as County Road 595 on Mile Stretch Road.
 CR 595 is encountered again without any markings from New Port Richey to Aripeka, where shields can actually be found approaching Aripeka Road.
-In Hernando County, the road appears again as County Road 595 which terminates at the gateway to Hernando Beach, Florida.
+In Hernando County, the road appears again as County Road 595, which terminates at the gateway to Hernando Beach, Florida.
 This terminus is across from the intersection of County Road 574, a road that serves as the gateway to Spring Hill, Florida.

 US 98 joins US 19 in Chassahowitzka, where State Road 700 ends.
 From here, it becomes the hidden state route of both US 19 and 98.
 Further northwest in Homosassa Springs, US 19-98-SR 55 takes County Road 490 with it as all four routes pass by the entrance to Homosassa Springs Wildlife State Park.
 A block after the eastern terminus of County Road 490A, CR 490 branches off to the east as it heads towards Lecanto.

-After entering Crystal River and passing by the Crystal River Airport, SR 55 encounters the eastern terminus of County Road 44W, which secretly joins the road in order to meet the western terminus of State Road 44.
+After entering Crystal River and passing by the Crystal River Airport, SR 55 encounters the eastern terminus of County Road 44W, which secretly joins the road to meet the western terminus of State Road 44.

 The at-grade interchange with State Road 121 in Lebanon Station also includes County Road 336 and secretly takes the road with it to a local street in Otter Creek.